The Legislative Branch of Florida’s Government

 District Maps

-Florida is divided into 40 Senate districts of roughly equal population and 120 House districts of roughly equal population every ten years following the decennial census.
+Florida is divided into 40 Senate districts and 120 House districts, each with roughly equal populations, every ten years following the decennial census.

 These are the most recent Florida Senate and House district maps, based on the 2020 census.